av1d/cdx-tools/README.md

 # cdx-tools

-NOT PUBLIC - DON'T SHARE THIS REPO YET.
+NOT PUBLIC - DON'T SHARE THIS REPO OR ITS FILES YET.

 A collection of tools for working with the Wayback Machine CDX server which uses only Python built-ins, no obscure modules required.
 This set of tools allows you to heavily refine all results returned from any query.